EKU Offers Opportunities for Students with More Than 50 Online Programs and Free Textbooks

 Designed for working adults looking to advance in their current career or change careers, EKU Online offers courses 100% online and in a convenient 8-week accelerated format.
 Students benefit from multiple start dates a year, dedicated personal advisors that design personalized graduation plans, free career and tutoring services, and a generous credit transfer policy.
 Students are also eligible to apply for financial aid and scholarships.
 Whether you are looking for an associate degree, bachelor’s degree, graduate degree, or a certificate option, EKU Online is ready to help you advance.

 Reach out to one of EKU Online’s many knowledgeable advisors to learn more.
-Or, visit go.eku.edu/online and share what program you might be interested in and take the first step today!
+Or, visit go.eku.edu/new-online-2022 and share what program you might be interested in and take the first step today!